Pago-99/Pacman_cpp/README.md

 ---

-## PACMAN Handling
+## Pacman Handling

-* **Movement**: Use the arrow keys (↑ ↓ ← →) to move PACMAN in the corresponding direction.
+* **Movement**: Use the arrow keys (↑ ↓ ← →) to move Pacman in the corresponding direction.
 * **Movement Rules**:

-  * PACMAN moves at a constant speed.
+  * Pacman moves at a constant speed.
-  * If PACMAN encounters a wall, it stops immediately.
+  * If Pacman encounters a wall, it stops immediately.
-  * While moving between walls, pressing a perpendicular direction key will cause PACMAN to stop (safety feature).
+  * While moving between walls, pressing a perpendicular direction key will cause Pacman to stop (safety feature).

 ---